đź‘‹ Get the newest job openings at people-first companies straight to your inbox, every Friday.

 How does your company try to hire people from underrepresented groups and improve the diversity of your team?

-Over the past year we have engaged in a long-term sustainability plan to embed Diversity, Equity, and Inclusion (DE&I) efforts in all areas of Alley’s business, focusing on supporting equity at all intersections and improving team member learning and development around DEI topics.
+We aim to embed Diversity, Equity, and Inclusion (DE&I) efforts in all areas of Alley’s business, focusing on supporting equity at all intersections and improving team member learning and development around DEI topics.

 2. We chose 5 key focus areas for taking action to improve diversity, equity and inclusion at Alley including: retention, outreach, hiring, demographics, and education.
+We then drafted a pledge and made it visible to all to keep us accountable.

-3. We expanded our partnerships and sponsorships to include Out In Tech and Women’s Leadership Accelerator.
-Out in Tech is a group of tech leaders creating professional opportunities for LGBTQ+ communities in our industry.
+2. Out in Tech is a group of tech leaders creating professional opportunities for LGBTQ+ communities in our industry.
 We volunteered for their Digital Corps and provided web services to LGBTQ+ activists and social entrepreneurs.
-Women’s Leadership Accelerator is a program through the Online News Association focused on empowering women in digital journalism by providing leadership and management skills.

 4. We established a #belonging Slack channel to share and discuss our unique perspectives and experiences of belonging (or a lack thereof) in our personal and professional lives.